urbanenginners-svg/trust-nest-backend/.github/AI_CODING_GUIDELINES.md

 2. Implement proper error handling
 3. Use TypeScript types consistently
 4. Follow the existing project structure
+5. **MANDATORY**: Create Swagger decorators in separate files - never inline in controllers
-5. Add comprehensive Swagger documentation
+6. Add comprehensive API documentation through dedicated decorator files
-6. Include validation on all input DTOs
+7. Include validation on all input DTOs
-7. Use repository pattern for database operations
+8. Use repository pattern for database operations
-8. Export services when they need to be shared
+9. Export services when they need to be shared
+10. Create single-line decorators for cleaner controller code

 When generating new code, ensure it follows these patterns and integrates seamlessly with the existing codebase.